Chiayen0503/Dead-woods-detection-with-Mask-RCNN/README.md

 python3 custom.py train --dataset=/path/to/datasetfolder --weights=coco
 ```

 * (4) You will get a score.csv and a .h5 file.
 The former allows you to investigate loss functions; the latter allows you to visualize mask predictions on either synthetic or raw picture.
+Please see <inspect_loss_history.ipynb> and <model_prediction_visualization.ipynb>.

+* (5) sample Mask visualization please refer to visualization-samples folders:https://github.com/Chiayen0503/dissertation/tree/master/visualization-samples